VieuxChameau/sandbox/README.md

 * Java 12
 * Docker to run the project locally
+* Optional : get a free access key for the [currencies exchange api](https://currencylayer.com/).
+The application will still run without it

 If you use IntelliJ and want to use the maven wrapper you need to install the plugin Maven Wrapper support prior to opening the project

 ### Compilation

+Choice to use either maven or gradle wrapper

 #### Maven